-With the World Cup buzz echoing across the planet, South Africa is center stage and as a keen traveler, you may be wondering if South Africa is somewhere for you to visit, and how World Cup visitors are finding this uncommon tourist destination.
+With the World Cup buzz echoing across the planet, South Africa is center stage.
+As a keen traveler, you may be wondering if South Africa is somewhere for you to visit and how World Cup visitors are finding this uncommon tourist destination.

-I actually visited South Africa a few years back and had a brilliant time there touring from Johannesburg to Cape Town over a number of weeks.
+A few years back, I actually visited South Africa and had a brilliant time there, touring from Johannesburg to Cape Town over several weeks.

 World Cup to Boost Tourism?

-Word of mouth from World Cup tourists will be a powerful factor in deciding whether South Africa's tourism will increase in the near future.
+Word of mouth from World Cup tourists will be a powerful factor in deciding whether South Africa's tourism will increase soon.

 World Cup Ecstatic Fever

 With a few hundred thousand foreigners hitting South Africa during the World Cup matches, many will be experiencing South Africa for the first time.
-Many tourist services from hotels to tours are exceptionally busy, probably busier than ever.
+Many tourist services, from hotels to tours, are bustling, probably busier than ever.

 There's no surprise the sex trade is also seeing a boom.
-160,000 condoms have been distributed Cape Town alone during the World Cup period by Cape Town Tourism.
-AIDS is still a serious problem in South Africa, so if you do visit be careful.
+160,000 condoms have been distributed to Cape Town alone during the World Cup period by Cape Town Tourism.
+AIDS is still a serious problem in South Africa, so if you do visit, be careful.

-It is certainly a great time to visit South Africa, but if you have not been able to visit during the World Cup and your taste buds have been beckoned by the South African flavor, then let me give you a quick overview…
+It is certainly a great time to visit South Africa, but if you have not visited during the World Cup and your taste buds have been beckoned by the South African flavor, let me give you a quick overview…

 South Africa Backpacking

-Hostels: Hostels in South Africa are pretty cheap with most being between $10-$20 per night, although a little bit more expensive than they were a few years ago, but the strong dollar is definitely helping keep prices down.
+Hostels: Hostels in South Africa are pretty cheap, with most being between $10-$20 per night.
+Although a little bit more expensive than they were a few years ago, the strong dollar is definitely helping keep prices down.

 St. Lucia (not to be confused with the island St. Lucia) is a hidden gem in South Africa.
 Not too far from the beach, close to an estuary abundant with wildlife from hippos to zebras, and a generally chilled out and relaxed atmosphere among the locals, this was one of my favorite stops.